 When our daughter was still a baby, child care was the single most important aspect for me when skiing.
 I wanted to know that our daughter was well taken care of and happy in day care.
 Child care in Jackson Hole set the standard for exceptional day care at all mountain resorts.

 It is expensive, as are all ski resort day cares.
 It will cost roughly $150 a day.
 That does include their snacks and meals.
 However, if your child is still on formula, expressed breastmilk, or pureed foods, you will need to supply that.
+Check out these tips if you need to bring any of those liquids on the plane.

 The Kids Ranch is located inside the Cody building, up the stairs adjacent to the gondola.
 There seemed to be more than an adequate amount of staff members in the daycare center when we dropped our daughter off.
 I counted at least five people in the Little Wranglers room.
 Perhaps putting me even more at ease, there wasn’t a single baby who was upset or crying.
 They were all playing or being held, and perfectly content.
 When we picked up our daughter at the end of the day, she was always smiling and happy.
 The staff gave us a detailed report of her day, what she ate, when she ate, her diaper changes, her naps, how much she drank, what she did, and who she played with.